cloudflare/cloudflare-docs/content/pages/how-to/refactor-a-worker-to-pages-functions.md

 ---
 pcx-content-type: how-to
-title: Refactor a Worker to a Pages Function.
+title: Refactor a Worker to a Pages Function
 ---

 # Refactor a Worker to a Pages Function